 For the vinaigrette: makes about 1 cup, keeps in the fridge for at least a week

 Heat the oven to 425.
 Cut the stem end off your eggplants and cube them.
 Place on a baking sheet and toss with olive oil and salt.
 Roast for 15 minutes.
 Take them out and give them a stir.
 Roast for another 15 minutes or so, until eggplant is meltingly tender and nicely browned.
 While roasting, make the vinaigrette: combine everything in a jar and shake.
 While eggplant is still hot out of the oven, toss with some of the dressing.
 Once it’s delicious, that’s enough dressing.
-Usually we have a little leftover for salad another day.
 Serve warm or at room temperature, alone or over a grain or salad.
 Chopped cilantro is a great addition.
 Use left over dressing for salad on another day!